ExpressLRS/Docs/docs/quick-start/receivers/voyager900.md

             === "using the ExpressLRS Lua Script"

                 !!!
 Note
-                    This method only works if your Receiver is already in sync and bound with your Receiver.
+                    This method only works if your Receiver is already in sync and bound with your TX Module.

                 1. Press the ++"SYS"++ Key on your Radio.
                     - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.